 City Delivers $750,000 in Relief to Small Businesses

 The City of Charlottesville Office of Economic Development (OED) is pleased to announce that 128 small businesses have received funds from the Small Business Relief Grant (SBRG) program.
-The full list can be found at the Small Business Relief Grant link.

 Project Rebound, a local economic recovery initiative for our area, recently released "A Blueprint for Economic Resiliency and Reinvention in Greater Charlottesville Region".
 The report, produced by KPMG LLP, maps out economic recovery action steps for the business community.
 The recommended actions are based on data from stakeholder meetings and follow-up interviews with more than 300 local participants.
 The project was led by the Charlottesville Regional Chamber of Commerce with support from the City, County and University economic development efforts.
 Click to see the full Blueprint report.